Digital and traditional storytelling

 • Hardware - a reasonably recent computer, a digital camera, a flatbed scanner and a microphone; perhaps (but not necessarily) a video camera and a music keyboard.
 More about this later.

-• Software - a movie/media editing program (like iMovie on the Mac or Movie Maker II on the PC), an image editing program (like PhotoShop or GIMP) and an audio editing program (like Audacity or the audio capabilities that are part of the movie editing program).
+• Software - a movie/media editing program (like iMovie on the Mac or Movie Maker II on the PC), an image editing program (like PhotoShop or GIMP though there are many free programs these days) and an audio editing program (like Audacity or the audio capabilities that are part of the movie editing program).

 That's the short answer to a complex question.
 If you have these things you can do a great deal in your classroom and will be all set for a workshop.
 But there's a good deal more to consider (like using video, finding software, buying gear, etc.).
 So, I recommend you scan the information on this page so you understand the depth and breadth of your options in creating and telling digital stories.